Harsh-go-28/Artic-demo/README.md

 # Artic-demo
-This is a learning class
+This is a learning class.